Astor63/TPS-Mods/Work In Progress/Gears Upgrade/Items/ReadMe.md

   - ***Moxxi's Slammer* "Drink" Auto Pick-Up:** Automatically pick-up simply by walking on it.

+ - ***SuperNova* Improved:** A lowered capacity coupled with a faster recharge makes the SuperNova really devastating when exploding (more often) in a huge and powerful Incendiary Nova blast.

   - ***Whiskey Tango Foxtrot* Tweak:** Double the *IED (Improvised Explosive Device) boosters* dropped to increase the *Whiskey Tango Foxtrot* offensive capability.

 * * * * *